Ready to find the perfect college degree?

 The Financial-Aid Impact

 Non-degree programs and courses are usually not covered by financial aid.
-The GI Bill is one exception, but the non-degree courses accepted under this federal program are limited to vocational training courses, not university classes.
+The GI Bill is one exception.
+However, the non-degree courses accepted under this federal program are limited to vocational training courses, not university classes.
 It’s common for many institutions to use their own institutional funding from sources other than financial aid to help students pay for non-degree courses.
 Funds from endowments, private donors, and scholarship monies can be used to provide assistance.
-In addition to non-financial-aid monies, the tuition and fees for these courses are typically very affordable, and most people can cover the costs themselves out of pocket.
+In addition to non-financial-aid monies, the tuition and fees for these courses are typically very affordable.
+Most people can cover the costs themselves out of pocket.

 Underclass Eligibility Only?